FuelLabs/fuel-specs/specs/protocol/abi.md

 ### Sum types (Enums)

-ABI calls containing sum types (enums) are encoded identically to structs: encode the offset first, then recursively encode the type of the enum variant being passed to the function being called.
+ABI calls containing sum types (enums) are encoded similarly to structs: encode the discriminant first, then recursively encode the type of the enum variant being passed to the function being called.

 ```rust
 enum MySumType